Strange (Celeste song): Uses in other media

 The episode "Make Rebecca Great Again" of the Apple TV show Ted Lasso featured "Strange" played over the last several minutes extending into the end credits.

 The episode "The Duke and I" of the Netflix show Bridgerton featured a classical cover of "Strange".

 The final episode of the first season of another Netflix show by the name of Sex/Life, entitled “This Must Be the Place”, also featured the song.

 The song was also used in season 2, episode 6 entitled "My Druthers" of the popular Netflix series Outer Banks as the episode drew to a close.
 As a result, the song received a viral resurgence on TikTok and other social media sites, with more than 192.4K videos created on TikTok as of December 11, 2022.

 In 2024 the song was used in Netflix tv series "Nobody Wants This" season 1, episode 10 (season finale).

+The song was also used in season 1, episode 7 of the 2024 Australian based tv show, “High Country,” during the closing scene.